John M. Opitz: Spemann's developmental field

 In biology, Opitz' most important contribution was the reintroduction of the developmental field concept linking human evolution, genetics, and development.
 The discovery by Hans Spemann in 1922 of the "organizer" identified the "primary" field.
 Clinically, radius dysgenesis was defined as a developmental field defect on the basis of causal heterogeneity.
 Developmental fields are now known as the basic morphogenetic units of the vertebrate embryo.
 From a phylogenetic perspective, field theory was expanded in recent years to "modularity".

 Editorial and published works

 In 1976, Opitz founded and became Editor-in-Chief of the American Journal of Medical Genetics.
 Opitz retired as editor-in-chief of the AJMG in 2001 and was succeeded by John C. Carey.
-Opitz still serves as an emeritus editor for the journal.

-Opitz has written over 500 papers and textbook chapters and edited 12 books.
+Opitz wrote over 500 papers and textbook chapters and edited 12 books.